-The clinical course for GSD is variable, and the results are hardly predictable.
-The prognosis for GSD patients is variable depending on the extent of the disease, the part of the body involved, and underlying proliferative progressiveness of the disease.
+The prognosis for GSD patients is uncertain and variable and depends on the extent of the disease, the part of the body involved, and underlying proliferative progressiveness of the disease.
 Pulmonary involvement with chylothorax or spinal involvement may confer a poor prognosis, sometimes leading to death.
-In other cases, lesions may remain stable for long periods, however, new bone growth often does not occur.
-When just the limbs or pelvic girdle are affected, there generally is no apparent threat to life.
+In other cases, lesions may remain stable for long periods of time.

-The exact cause of Gorham-Stout disease is unknown.
-No environmental, immunological or genetic risk factors that may play a role in the development of a lymphatic malformation have been identified.
-A genetic mutation for GSD has not been identified.
+The exact cause of GSD is unknown.
+No environmental, immunological or genetic risk factors have been identified.
 Most cases occur randomly for no known reason (sporadically).

 Bone loss in GSD is accompanied by the uncontrolled growth (proliferation) of lymphatic tissue.
-Affected bone is slowly destroyed and replaced by vascular fibrous connective tissue.
 The signal that stimulates this abnormal proliferation of vascular and lymphatic tissue is unknown.
 However, laboratory research has implicated specific growth factors (e.g. vascular endothelial growth factor [VEGF]) in modulating lymphatic vessel growth and bone development and destruction.
 Future investigations will reveal the role these growth factors serve in promoting GSD.

-Some authors have speculated that circulation issues lead to a deficiency of oxygen (hypoxia) being delivered to affected areas, which, in turn, causes changes in pH and promotes the activity of specific enzymes that ultimately cause the characteristic bone loss of GSD, proposing that sluggish blood flow might trigger hypoxia, lower tissue pH and favor the activity of acid hydrolases (which in turn lead to bony destruction).
+Some investigators have speculated that circulation issues lead to a deficiency of oxygen being delivered to affected areas, which, in turn, causes changes in pH and promotes the activity of specific enzymes that ultimately cause the destruction of bone.

-Gorham-Stout disease usually affects children and young adults under the age of 40.
+GSD usually affects children and young adults under the age of 40.
 However, the disorder has been reported in an infant less than one month old and an adult more than 70, suggesting GSD can potentially affect individuals of any age.
 Some medical sources state that males are affected more often than females.
 Other medical sources state that the ratio is even (1:1).
-More than 200 cases have been reported in the medical literature.
+More than 300 affected individuals have been reported in the medical literature.
 Because GSD is so rare, many cases go undiagnosed or misdiagnosed making it difficult to determine the disorder’s true frequency in the general population.

-There is no specific test or procedure that definitively diagnoses Gorham-Stout disease, which is partly a diagnosis of exclusion.
+There is no specific test or procedure that definitively diagnoses GSD, which is partly a diagnosis of exclusion.
 A diagnosis is made based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests including biopsies and specialized imaging techniques.

 Clinical Testing and Work-Up